carbon-language/carbon-lang/llvm/docs/CMake.rst

   lines, enabling link-time optimization.
 Possible values are ``Off``, ``On``, ``Thin`` and ``Full``.
 Defaults to OFF.

+**LLVM_USE_LINKER**:STRING
+  Add ``-fuse-ld={name}`` to the link invocation.
+The possible value depend on your compiler, for clang the value can be an absolute path to your custom linker, otherwise clang will prefix the name with ``ld.`` and apply its usual search.
+For example to link LLVM with the Gold linker, cmake can be invoked with ``-DLLVM_USE_LINKER=gold``.

+**LLVM_ENABLE_LLD**:BOOL
+  This option is equivalent to `-DLLVM_USE_LINKER=lld`, except during a 2-stage build where a dependency is added from the first stage to the second ensuring that lld is built before stage2 begins.

 **LLVM_PARALLEL_COMPILE_JOBS**:STRING
   Define the maximum number of concurrent compilation jobs.